This is Chapter 4 in the Nordic Model Now! Handbook for Universities.

 Historically, most concern about the health of women involved in prostitution has revolved around a desire to protect the male punters from infection with sexually transmitted infections (STIs) rather than protecting the women from infection by the men.
 This is demonstrated by the fact that in many periods and places, there has been mandatory testing of the women but not of the male clients.
 The feminist objection to any form of mandatory testing of women involved in prostitution is an absolute rejection of this hypocrisy.

 Women involved in full-service prostitution are at risk of infection with gonorrhoea, chlamydia, trichomonads, genital warts, herpes, HPV (a known precursor of cervical cancer), syphilis, hepatitis, HIV, and cystitis.
-Anal sex and coprophilia (aka scatophilia/scat) bring risks of infection with additional infectious diseases, including giardia, shigella, and hepatitis A and E.
+Anal sex and coprophilia (aka scatophilia/scat) bring risks of infection with additional infectious diseases, including giardia, shigella, and hepatitis A and E. Some of the microbes causing these infectious diseases are already resistant to antibiotics.

 The natural environment (pH levels, microbiome, and vaginal fluids) of the vagina can be destroyed by frequent rinsing, douching, and use of lubricants, creams, and spermicides.
 This reduces the body’s natural defence mechanisms and increases the risk of infection.